Binance Market Update (2022-10-24)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NULS, DNT, and KLAY, up by 36%, 24%, and 20%, respectively.
+Market outperformers include NULS, PORTO, and KLAY, up by 46%, 19%, and 17%, respectively.

 Top stories of the day: